MOROCCO – The Trip

 MARRAKESH (pop 2million)

 Djemaa el-Fna.
 The focal point of Marrakesh is a huge square in the medina and the backdrop for one of the world’s greatest spectacles.
-Djemaa el-Fna comes into its own at dusk, when the curtain goes up on rows of open-air food stalls smoking the immediate area with mouth-watering aromas.
-Jugglers, storytellers, snake charmers, musicians (typical ensemble consisted of a banjo, violin and several drummers), acrobats and spectators fill the remaining space.
+Djemaa el-Fna comes into its own at dusk when the curtain goes up on rows of open-air food stalls smoking the immediate area with mouth-watering aromas.
+Jugglers, storytellers, snake charmers, musicians (a typical ensemble consisting of a banjo, violin and several drummers), acrobats and spectators fill the remaining space.

 Southwest of Djemaa el-Fna is the 70m-tall minaret of Marrakesh’s most famous monument, the Koutoubia.
 Visible for miles in all directions, it’s a classic example of Moroccan-Andalucían architecture.

 Ali ben Youssef Mosque.
-The largest and oldest-surviving of the mosques.
-Dating form the 12th-century, it marks the intellectual and religious heart of the medina.
+The largest and oldest surviving of the mosques.
+Dating from the 12th century, it marks the intellectual and religious heart of the medina.
 All mosques in Morocco prohibit entrance by non-Muslims.
 The ancient sign on the door read: “Cette mosque est reserve exclusivement au Cette Musulman (Privé) Merci”.

 Ali ben Youssef Medersa.
-Next to the mosque is the 14th-century is this peaceful and meditative place with some stunning examples of stucco decoration.
-You can wander anywhere through all the students rooms, bathrooms and hallways.
-The students actually studied in the mosque.
+Next to the mosque is the 14th century this peaceful and meditative place with some stunning examples of stucco decoration.
+You can wander anywhere through all the student’s rooms, bathrooms and hallways.
+The students studied in the mosque.

 Gardens.
 Marrakesh has more gardens than any other Moroccan city, offering the perfect escape from the hubbub of the souqs and the traffic.
 The rose gardens of Koutoubia Mosque, in particular, offer cool respite near Djemaa el-Fna.